karstenpedersen/obsidian-advanced-random-note/README.md

 # Advanced Random Note Obsidian Plugin

 This plugin enables you to create custom queries for opening random notes.
+This can be done through its own query language, [Dataview](https://github.com/blacksmithgu/obsidian-dataview), and/or [regular expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions).

 ## Features

--   Create custom queries on the plugins settings tab.
-    -	Find random files using custom query language inspired by Obsidian Search.
+-	Find random files using custom queries
-    -	Find random files using Dataview list queries.
-    -   Find random files using regular expression.
+-   Customize queryes through a custom modal
-    -   Enable them as commands.
+-   Enable queries as commands to execute them with ease.
+-   Disable folders from being included in the searches.
+-   Choose if notes should open in new tabs.
+-   Commands:
 	-   Open random note modal: Open modal to select a query.
 	-   Open random note: Open random note (only markdown files).
 	-   Open random file: Open random file (all file types).
--   Disable folders from being included in the searches.
--   Choose if notes should open in new tabs.

 ### Settings Tab